 The off-premise sales trend will impact your restaurant’s labor and inventory back office operations.
 How are you reacting to the off-premise shift?

-Earlier this month, Subway jumped on the off-premise bandwagon by announcing that 9,000 of its stores are going to offer delivery.
+Recently, Subway jumped on the off-premise bandwagon by announcing that 9,000 of its stores are going to offer delivery.
 Subway is not the first major brand to get involved in the delivery game, but at close to 45,000 global locations it is the largest restaurant chain in the world and its actions carry weight throughout the industry.
 It’s unlikely that the delivery trend is going to slow down anytime soon.

 Delivery is one of many ways restaurants have invested in bolstering the off-premise experience.
 Mobile and online ordering facilitate more takeout orders, and the option to skip the line attracts guests on the go.
 And delivery is no longer just for Chinese food, pizza, and sandwich shops.
 More and more, casual dining concepts that traditionally focus on the guest experience within the four walls of the restaurant are embracing off-premise by getting involved in online ordering, takeout, and delivery.